stoneface86/gbapu/README.md

    from the buffer.
  * `Apu::endFrame` must be called before the buffer fills up completely, if you do not need to read samples, just clear the buffer.
- * Performance can be improved by lowering the quality setting of the buffer.
+ * Performance can be improved by lowering the quality setting of the Apu.
-   Lower quality settings result in a linear interpolated step instead of a bandlimited one.
-Default quality setting is the highest.
+   There are 3 quality settings: low, medium and high.
+Low quality will use linear interpolation on all channels.
+Medium uses bandlimited synthesis for CH1 and CH2 and linear interpolation for CH3 and CH4.
+High quality uses bandlimited synthesis on all channels.
+Default quality is medium.
  * The Apu has a volume setting, default is 100% or 0.0 dB.
 Each channel gets 25% of this volume setting.
 Note that clipping may occur at 100% due to overshoots and/or from high pass filtering.